lorians22/ChickenMap/README.md

 [Download a zip](https://github.com/lorians22/ChickenMap/archive/refs/heads/main.zip) of this code, then extract.
 Required Python libraries for this program:

+- NumPy

 - OpenCV-Python

+- openpyxl

 - Python-tesseract

 - Pillow

-- openpyxl

-These can be installed automatically by opening a command prompt/Terminal, navigating to the folder, and using `pip3` to read the requirements file:
+These libraries can be installed automatically by opening a command prompt/Terminal, navigating to the folder, and using `pip3` to read the requirements file:

 ### Windows